- Personal data is any information relating to an identifiable person who can be directly or indirectly identified such as name, etc.

 By Post -: Herts & Essex Fertility Centre, Bishops College, Churchgate, Cheshunt, Hertfordshire EN8 9XP

-We are happy to publish testimonials and treatment stories of patients who are happy to share their experience with our clinic and the outcome of their treatment online.
+We are happy to publish testimonials and treatment stories of patients who are happy to share their experiences with our clinic and the outcome of their treatment online.
 We only include the information they are happy to share and we always ask for their consent when it comes to pictures and names.

 If you wish to update or delete your testimonial, you can contact us at